-Phasing is allowed for applications with more than 100 dwelling units or commercial or industrial planned unit developments covering more than 20 acres.
-Phased approval is limited to 2 but not more than 4 phases.
+- a.
+For applications with more than 100 dwelling units or commercial or industrial PUDs covering more than 20 acres - b.
+Phased approval is limited to 2 but not more than 4 phases - c.
+Applications shall show the number of phases, the area each phase encompasses, and the sequence for development of the various phases - d.
+How transportation, access, traffic, stormwater, parks and open space, critical areas, and utilities will be addressed needs to be addressed for all phases of the development

-Applications shall show the number of phases, the area each phase encompasses, and the sequence for development of the various phases, as well as how transportation, access, traffic, stormwater, parks and open space, critical areas, and utilities will be addressed for all phases of the development.
+The proposal updates the hearing examiner approval process and criteria used to approve or deny an application:

-The proposal updates the hearing examiner approval process and criteria used to approve or deny an application: based on substantial_conformance to the Tumwater Comprehensive Plan, conformance to the Tumwater Municipal Code and Tumwater Development Guide, quantifiable public benefits required by TMC 18.36.010, public health, safety, and general welfare requirements, adequacy of the size of the project to accommodate the contemplated developments, adequate access to the project site for all users of the project including the public, if applicable, appropriate access for public safety such as fire protection and police services, and adequate mitigation measures for impacts associated with the physical characteristics of the site such as groundwater, stormwater, floodplains, critical areas, steep slopes, and critical habitat.
+- a.
+Substantial conformance to the Tumwater Comprehensive Plan - b.
+Conformance to the Tumwater Municipal Code and Tumwater Development Guide - c.
+The quantifiable public benefits required by TMC 18.36.010 - d.
+The public health, safety, and general welfare - e.
+The adequacy of the size of the project to accommodate the contemplated developments - f.
+Adequate access to the project site for all users of the project including the public, if applicable - g.
+Appropriate access for public safety such as fire protection and police services - h.
+Adequate mitigation measures for impacts associated with the physical characteristics of the site such as groundwater, stormwater, floodplains, critical areas, steep slopes, and critical habitat